The Power of Play

 Image via @Cocorrina

-Summer time is the perfect time to connect with the power of play.
-When we can forget about everyday chores for a minute and explore the world through curiosity and joy, we find new ways to approach old problems or get out of a seemingly stuck situation.
+Summer is the perfect time to connect with the power of play.
+When we allow ourselves to forget everyday chores for a moment and explore the world through curiosity and joy, we discover new ways to approach old problems or break free from seemingly stuck situations.

 The Power of Play

-Play is part of how we have grown and evolved as human beings, and elements of play can be found in most of our major efforts to make sense of the human experience.
-From Ancient Greek philosophy over Freud’s notion of ‘oceanic feeling’ to Mihalyi Csikszentmihalyi’s concept of ‘flow’ to Einstein’s “combinatory play” term, that was his own describtion of how his mind worked - and the the secret to his genius.
+Play is part of how we have grown and evolved as human beings.
+Elements of play can be found in many of our major efforts to make sense of the human experience — from Ancient Greek philosophy to Freud’s notion of oceanic feeling, from Mihaly Csikszentmihalyi’s concept of flow to Einstein’s term combinatory play, his own description of how his mind worked — and the secret to his genius.

-When we peer even farther back into the origin of the word, we discover that play’s original meaning was quite different, something altogether more urgent and abstract.
-In Indo-European, plegan meant to risk, chance, expose oneself to hazard.
-A pledge was integral to the act of play, as was danger.
+When we look even further back into the origin of the word, we find that play’s original meaning was quite different — something more urgent and abstract.
+In Indo-European, plegan meant to risk, to chance, to expose oneself to hazard.
+A pledge was integral to the act of play — as was danger.

 Champion of Play

-Failing is not exactly a goal for most modern people these days, but according to Steinfath it is an elemental part of progression and the formula of winning.
+Failure may not be a goal for most people today, but for Steinfath, it’s a core ingredient in the formula for success.
 The truth is, we all fail every day.
-The difference is whether we embrace failing as part of life.
-When we invite failing in as a play mate, we can harness the power of getting back up in a more creative and clever way, we could not access, if we had ‘played it safe’.
+The difference lies in how we respond.
+When we welcome failure as a playmate, we tap into the power of getting back up — in ways that are more creative, more resilient, and more resourceful than if we had simply ‘played it safe’.

 Sacred Play

-According to Ackerman, ecstacy, the greek word an overwhelming feeling of great happiness or joyful excitement, is the pre-condition for Deep Play.
-As is the ability to surrender and react instinctively.
+According to Diane Ackerman, ecstasy — from the Greek word for an overwhelming feeling of joy or rapture — is the precondition for Deep Play.
+Just as essential is the ability to surrender and respond instinctively, without calculation or control.

-Deep Play is per definition more about ecstatic feelings, intensity and mood and less about the actual activity.
-Games for instance don’t guarantee deep play, but some activities are prone to it: art, religion, risk-taking, and some sports — especially those that take place in relatively remote, silent, and floaty environments, such as scuba diving, parachuting, hang gliding, mountain climbing
+By definition, Deep Play is less about the specific activity and more about the ecstatic feeling, the intensity, and the mood it evokes.
+Games don’t necessarily lead to deep play, but certain experiences are more likely to open that door: art, religion, risk-taking, and some sports — especially those that unfold in quiet, remote, and weightless environments such as scuba diving, parachuting, hang gliding, or mountain climbing.

-Deep play always involves the sacred and holy, sometimes hidden in the most unlikely or humble places — that moment of surfing a wave, reaching a peak on a mountain top, sharing a story by the fire or gazing on starry sky with a loved one.
+Deep Play always touches on the sacred, often hidden in the most humble or unexpected places — in the moment of catching a wave, reaching a mountaintop, sharing a story by the fire, or lying beneath a star-filled sky with someone we love.
 We spend our lives in pursuit of moments that will allow these altered states to happen.
+Moments that take us beyond ourselves.

-Welcome Play into your life.
-Not only for the thrill of it, but to become more agile, present and -simply alive.
+Welcome play into your life — not just for the thrill, but to become more agile, more present, and simply more fully alive.

-How do you practice play in your own life?
-Leave a comment below, or share this article with a coming Play Mate.
+How do you practise play in your own life?
+Leave a comment below, or share this article with a future Play Mate.

 SEMINE Motherland